These eco-friendly tips go way beyond remembering to turn out the lights.

 Here’s a countdown of upgrades that will bring your carbon footprint down:

-#6: Hybrid heat pump clothes dryer
+#6: Heat pump clothes dryer

-Hybrid heat pump dryers recycle the air that typically goes out of your dryer vent.
+Heat pump dryers recycle the air that typically goes out of your dryer vent.
 By reusing this heated air, these dryers require much less energy—and also treat your clothes better.
 These dryers have been growing in popularity over the past few years in the United States, leading to lower prices and more models from manufacturers.

 #5: Solar and backup batteries